lidimayra/lidimayra/README.md

 I'm a software engineer focused on web development.
 I work at Artsy and whenever I have some time available, I also try to share the knowledge I acquired over the years and contribute to the open source community as I can.

-See some of my recent work below:
+See below some of the activities I pushed in 2025 out of my formal work:
 - 📝 [From Ruby on Rails to Spring Boot](https://dzone.com/articles/from-ruby-on-rails-to-spring-boot) - article published on Dzone.com.
 - 💬 [Web Scraping and Crawling with Python](https://scraping-slides.netlify.app) - slides for the talk I presented on PyCon Austria 2025.
 - 🐛 [Fix error when running scrapy bench](https://github.com/scrapy/scrapy/pull/6633) - A bugfix I submitted to the Scrapy framework.